scrossuk/locic/docs/Exceptions.rst

 This means the compiler will generate code to check this property at run-time when configured to do so (e.g. for a debug build), and otherwise trust the programmer and assume the property is true.
 Hence no error will be produced by the compiler in this case.
 Given that this overrides the assistance of static analysis, this should be done **with great care!**

-A similar construct can be used for exception specifications (see below):
+A similar construct is proposed for :doc:`exception specifications <proposals/ExceptionSpecifications>` (see below):

 .. code-block:: c++